oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Domain example

-Below is a complete example of a domain custom resource with a `fluentd` container configured.
+The following is a complete example of a domain custom resource with a `fluentd` container configured.

 ```yaml
 apiVersion: weblogic.oracle/v5